-PSY2309 Community Psychology (CE) (4)
+PSY2309C Community Psychology (CE) (4)

 Prerequisite: PSY1001 for Psychology majors; no prerequisite for nonmajors Studies a wide variety of forces and structures in the community that affect the positive growth, development, and functioning of its members.
-As a service-learning course, this class includes community work, theoretical discussions, and reflection activities.
-May be used to satisfy 1 unit of the Community-Based Learning Requirement.
+As a community-learning course, this class includes community work, theoretical discussions, and reflection activities.
 May be used to satisfy 4 units of electives for Sociology (general) majors or minors.
 Fulfills the General Education Social and Behavioral Science requirement.